Spencer-Kotys/Welcome-to-ROM/Planning/Architecture_Description.md

 ## Supporting Scenes

 Godot allows to scenes to be nested within other scenes, called instancing.
-A supporting scene is something like the HUD or the character sprit itself.
+A supporting scene is something like the HUD or the character sprite itself.
 What this allows for is a high level of modularity, eliminating the need to recreate these scenes over and over again.
 These scenes are superimposed on the main scene and add to the main scene's functionality.